-All funds accrued are funded 100% and the ASHI (After Service Health Insurance) Fund and the SPS (Separation Payment Scheme) Fund have been revaluated according to the actuarial parameters provided by 'Parametrica'.
+All funds accrued are funded 100%.
+The ASHI (After Service Health Insurance) Fund and the SPS (Separation Payment Scheme) Fund have been revaluated according to the actuarial parameters provided by 'Parametrica'.

-Analyzing the figures reported in the Financial Statements, it is possible to highlight the increase in cash and cash equivalent, and also in the revenue (above all for the positive in-flow of the voluntary contributions).
-It is important to note also a significant increase in travel and training costs, due to the restarting of the activities in presence after the pandemic emergency.
-Taking into consideration all the aspects outlined above, we have obtained an operational surplus of EUR 31,335 as at 31/12/2022.
+Analyzing the figures reported in the Financial Statements, it is possible to highlight the increase in cash and cash equivalent, and also in the revenue.
+This situation stems from the increasing of the voluntary contributions and also for the closing of the bank account at Credit Suisse, with the consequent transfer of the funds from the Investment bank account to the operational one.
+It is important to note also a significant increase in travel and training costs, due to the significant growth of the global inflation.
+Taking into consideration all the aspects outlined above, we have obtained an operational surplus of EUR 17,273 as at 31/12/2023.